 all Auxiliary activities can be adapted to Junior use and the Juniors given some participation

 in all phases of the year's program.
 The Juniors should be kept active and interested.

-Success of the Junior group depends upon the leadership given it by the Unit.
+Success of the Juniors depend upon the leadership given them by the Unit.
 The advisor should

 be a woman capable of handling and reaching children of all ages, keeping alive their interest,